Cleon909/QA-Final-Project/README.md

  ## <a name="unit-tests"></a> Unit Tests
- -  The unit tests are run in the jenkins machine using a Python virutal environment.
-The tests provide 100% coverage, with the reports for the unit tests and coverage placed into xml files and published in the jenkins pipeline with Junit and Cobertura.
+ -  The unit tests are run in the jenkins machine using a Python virtual environment.
+The tests provide 100% coverage, with the reports for the unit tests and coverage placed into xml files and published in the jenkins pipeline with JUnit and Cobertura.

 ### <p align='center'> Test Results from Jenkins Pipeline</p>